 53. Appointment of auditor

-(1) Subject to the provisions of this Division the auditor by whom the audit of, and reports on, a finance broker’s trust accounts are to be made shall be appointed and employed for that purpose by that finance broker.
+(1) Subject to the provisions of this Division the auditor by whom the audit of, and reports on, a finance broker’s trust accounts are to be made under this Division shall be appointed and employed for that purpose by that finance broker.

 (2) A finance broker shall appoint his auditor at the time of applying for his licence.